-Any graduating senior that is suspended for any reason after during the five days leading to graduation or participates in academic dishonesty will not be allowed to participate in the graduation ceremony.
+Any graduating senior that is suspended for any reason after the senior assembly or participates in academic dishonesty will not be allowed to participate in the graduation ceremony.

 All sashes, chords and stoles to be worn during the ceremony must be approved by ASB and school staff.

-All graduating Seniors must wear an approved Cap and Gown to the Ceremony.
+All graduating Seniors must wear an approved, undecorated Cap and Gown to the Ceremony.
 However; no student will be turned away simply for not buying one.
-Any graduating senior who is unable to purchase a Cap and Gown can see their counselor or our Social Worker and request to borrow one.
+Any graduating Senior who is unable to purchase a Cap and Gown can see their counselor or our Social Worker and request to borrow one.